Particular/docs.particular.net/samples/servicecontrol/azure-monitor-events/sample.md

 ## Connect to Application Insights Azure Monitor

-To connect the sample code to App Insights, the instrumentation key must be provided.
+To connect the sample code to Application Insights, the instrumentation key must be provided.
 The key gets loaded from `ApplicationInsightKey` environment variable.

-The instrumentation key can be retrieved from the Azure Portal by locating the App Insights instance, and then navigating to the Properties view.
+The instrumentation key can be retrieved from the Azure Portal by locating the Application Insights instance, and then navigating to the Properties view.

 snippet: AppInsightsSdkSetup